onai/geokube/README.md

 ```

-`delete-clusters.sh` - Script to delete clusters in given zones.
+3. `delete-clusters.sh` - Script to delete clusters in given zones.

 Usage:
 `./delete-clusters <zone-region>...`

-zone - In what zone to delete
+zone - In what zone to delete cluster

 Example: This will delete cluster onai-distr-apps in both us-west1-a and us-east4-a
 ```